PointCodeZero/YelpCamp/readme.md

 YelpCamp is a Yelp clone with focus on sharing the best campgrounds you know!

-A fullstack application built with front-end engines such as JavaScript, Bootstrap, CSS3, EJS and back-end engines like Node.js, Express, MongoDB, Mongoose.
+A RESTful fullstack application built with front-end engines such as JavaScript, Bootstrap, CSS3, EJS and back-end engines like Node.js, Express, MongoDB, Mongoose.
 Authorization & Authentication is handled by Passport.js.

 ## Images